dwp-ucd/blank-prototype-kit/README.md

 # GOV.UK Prototype Kit

-This is the latest version of the GOVUK Prototype Kit.
-An automated job runs every time a change is made to the main branch to push to Heroku.
-Make sure you edit the .github/workflows/deploy.yml file from any prototypes you create from this template.
-You need to edit line 16 in that file, replacing blank-prototype1 with the name of your Heroku app.
+This is version 13.16 of the GOVUK Prototype Kit.

 Go to the [GOV.UK Prototype Kit site](https://prototype-kit.service.gov.uk/docs) to get the latest documentation.